Our social media accounts

 We encourage people to follow and like our corporate accounts as they contain information that works towards meeting our vision of engaging the public by providing accurate, up-to-date information, especially during emergency situations.

-Our social media channels seek to provide information on:
+Our social media accounts provide information on:

-• Our activities and priorities
+• our activities and priorities

-• News, events and campaigns
+• news, events and campaigns

-• Emergency communications - for example weather and road alerts, or major incidents.
+• emergency communications - for example weather and road alerts, or major incidents.

 For information about how we comply with all laws concerning the protection of personal information, including the General Data Protection Regulation (GDPR), view the council’s privacy notice.